SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 bracketed by the output from each `MyModule` instance, each with different values of the message parameter.

-Both `flreconstruct` and @ref property_set work together to check that needed parameters are supplied and of the correct type.
+Both `flreconstruct` and @ref falaise::config::property_set work together to check that needed parameters are supplied and of the correct type.
 For example, if we *did not* supply the `message`
 parameter: